 Transferring an existing mobile app to Aiir

-When purchasing mobile apps from Aiir, you may already have an app in the App Store or Google Play for your station developed by a previous developer.
+When you purchase mobile apps from Aiir, you may already have an app in Apple's App Store or Google Play for your station developed by a previous developer.

 There are two options for how to launch your new app: